axeldinh/axeldinh.github.io/_posts/2022-11-28-rl_learning.markdown

 |:---:|:---:|:---:|:---:|
 |![DDPG Iteration 0](/assets/projects/rl_learning/ddpg/ddpg_iter0.gif)|![DDPG Iteration 1000](/assets/projects/rl_learning/ddpg/ddpg_iter1000.gif)|![DDPG Iteration 1200](/assets/projects/rl_learning/ddpg/ddpg_iter1200.gif)|![DDPG Iteration 4000](/assets/projects/rl_learning/ddpg/ddpg_iter4000.gif)|

-We can see that the method adopted by the agent at iteration 1,200 does evolve much until the end of the training.
+We can see that the method adopted by the agent at iteration 1,200 does not evolve much until the end of the training.
 The agent learns to walk forward, but it does not learn to run, which would be much more efficient.
 Note that the videos have been accelerated to show the agent's performance, without acceleration, the agent looks like this:

 ![DDPG Iteration 4000](/assets/projects/rl_learning/ddpg/ddpg_iter4000_real_time.gif)

-While it goes forward, it is not very efficient compared to state-of-the-art solutions, one can find an example [here](https://huggingface.co/sb3/ppo-HalfCheetah-v3)
+While the agent goes forward, it is not very efficient compared to state-of-the-art solutions, one can find an example [here](https://huggingface.co/sb3/ppo-HalfCheetah-v3)

 ### Proximal Policy Optimization (PPO)